 7- Watch the sunrise on Mount Kelimutu

 According to local legend, Mount Kelimutu is the final resting place for departed souls.

 The colour of the water in the three lakes, located on the crest of the same volcano, changes between blue, green, black and red.

-The village is built on the side of a hill and there is some steep climbing involved.
-The children are delightful and the villagers are friendly.
+Saga village is built on the side of a hill and there is some steep climbing involved but it’s worth it for the views.

 Two clans of the Lio people live harmoniously in the village and most of the villagers are Roman Catholics.